Death and life are in the power of the tongue, and those who love it will eat its fruits.

 I want to make each word a gift.

-So, while I was getting ready for a streamed event on life as a pastor’s wife through Concordia Seminary, St. Louis, I decided to make myself a visual.
+So, while I was getting ready for a presentation and discussion on life as a pastor’s wife through Concordia Seminary, St. Louis, I decided to make myself a visual.
 Then I decided that it was something meant to be shared.
 So, I made a bookmark…one side has gift wrap and the other side has duct tape (albeit pretty duct tape).
 Sometimes, my tongue needs a reminder to just keep it zipped (duct tape).
 More often, I just need to invite myself to make each word a gift (gift wrap).

 Here are the instructions for the fun bookmarks, in case you feel the hankering for a visual also.
 This would be a great and easy project for a women’s retreat, youth devotion, a classroom, wherever.